Published Educational Leadership

 One of the strategies that I find extremely important in inclusion classrooms is “Start Slowly and Build”.
 I believe that this strategy alongside setting goals for the students provides a strong foundation for learning.

-Spanish teacher, I know how extremely difficult it can be when trying to learn a foreign language.
+As a future Spanish teacher, I know how extremely difficult it can be when trying to learn a foreign language.
 When student take there very first Spanish class, in either high school or middle school, most come into the class knowing virtually nothing about the language.
 Students will react to this with a variety of emotions; they may be scared, nervous, or even excited.

 In my future classroom, I plan to slowly adjust my students to the language.
 For example, I will start with small amounts of information that is easy for the students to pick up on and remember, such as the alphabet, numbers, days, months, etc. Then, I will incorporate the things that they have learned into more difficult tasks such as asking and answering questions and keep building on what they know.